pkochis/bash-object/README.md

 # bash-object
-The goal is create &amp; use objects in bash.
-All scrips are written in bash.
+The goal is to create and use objects in bash.
+The elements of a bash-object are written in bash.
 Therefore you can use them everywhere, even in cygwin.

 ## Version
-The current stable version is 0.8.3 (2021-08-10)
+The current stable version is 0.9 (2021-08-13)

 ## Usage
-You can use them in any bash-script: first call the **loader** and use the **objInit** command.
+You can use them in any bash script.
-You can load the objInit in memory: add the following line to the **.bashrc** file:
+You can load the obj command into memory: in the **.bashrc** file, type the following line:
-`source <path-to>/loader`
+`source <path-to>/obj`
-In this case you can use only objInit command in scripts.
-It will load other parts if them was not loaded.
+The obj command loads other parts of the bash-object if they have not been loaded.